 Get a higher Duty Cycle

 The Duty cycle of a welder is crucial, especially if you work on bigger projects with longer and multiple passes.
-If your welder has a 20% duty cycle, you can use it for 2 minutes in a 10-minutes period.
+If your welder has a 20% duty cycle, you can use it for 2 minutes in 10 minutes.
 If the cycle is 30%, it will be 3 minutes in a row of 10 minutes.
 The welder has to cool down for the rest of the minutes, or it will overheat.
 The rule of thumb here is, the higher the price goes, the better you get a welder in terms of the duty cycle.
 So, try to get a welder that can get you a bigger duty cycle with higher Amps.

 Every metal won’t need you to go with the same speed for the passes you’re getting through.
 The same applies to the voltage; you have to have control over the voltage for thin metals.
 That’s why the variable dials for both the wire feeding speed and voltage control are important.
 Make sure the welder comes with dual variable dials for the wire and the voltage, and they should be infinite.
 Then you can truly have control over your machine and the welding quality with custom penetration on different metals.

 Lightweight or carrier-heavy

 If you’re working in a welding shop where you don’t have to move the welder too often, you can go with a bulky MIG welder.
 But if you’re planning on moving it around, you must go for a smaller and compact welder.
 You can carry the lightweight MIG welders with your hand from here to there.
 A heavy MIG welder will require you to have a carrier to put it on and move around, which isn’t a mobile solution.
 It’s also important to note that you must check if the welder can weld both with or without a gas cylinder; if mobility is important for you.